Hadra vase

 The modern scholarly term Hâdra vases (also Hadra vases) describes a group of Hellenistic painted hydriai.
 Apart from late Panathenaic prize amphorae, it is the only substantial group of figurally or ornamentally painted vases in the Greek world of the 3rd century BC (the rare Centuripe ware vases from Sicily continued even later).

 The modern name of the type is derived from its main findspot, a cemetery at Hâdra near Alexandria in Egypt.
 About 300 pieces are known.
 They had developed from white-ground hydriai, which were earlier also considered part of the type.
 Painting was applied with dark glaze, in the early period some vases were painted in polychrome.
 Originally, scholars considered the vases a local Graeco-Egyptian project, but recent scientific studies have shown that they originate from Central Crete, where the majority were produced.
 Today, four main groups of Hâdra vases can be distinguished: the Laurel Group, with 14 known painters the most extensively researched one, the Dolphin Group with eight painters, the Simple Group and the Group with Twigless Laurel Leaves, from which two painters are known so far.
-TheSimple Group is considered the oldest, it so named because of the striking simplicity of its works.
+The Simple Group is considered the oldest, it so named because of the striking simplicity of its works.
 The Group of the Twigless Laurel Leaves is the only one based at Alexandria, chronologically it is late.